divemarkus/dns/README.md

 Client → Pi-hole → (blocked) → OpenDNS → Bypass
 ```
 - Local Firewall enforces firewall rules — OpenDNS, Google, ISP and the likes cannot

+### Additional Notes
+- Use unbound with pi-hole as one container
+- Give pi-hole container its own IP
+- Set your firewall as secondary recursive DNS (failback)
+- All clients should only have two DNS handouts: pi-hole & firewall

 ### About...
 [Check it out...](https://pi-hole.net/)